finagle/finch/docs/endpoint.md

 ```

 Note that while both methods take different implicit params and use different techniques to perform
-type-conversions, they're basically doing the same thing: transforming the underlying type `A` into
+type-conversion, they're basically doing the same thing: transforming the underlying type `A` into
-some type `B` (that's why they have similar names.
+some type `B` (that's why they have similar names).

 ### Custom Decoders